 If your kiddo has made something spectacular that they want to keep or that they want to give to a loved one, that’s not a problem.
 When you bake your play-dough, it will actually harden it (much like baking pottery in a kiln).

 Heat your oven to 250°F, and bake your playdough within.
 Depending how thick the piece is will determine how long it needs to bake.
 I recommend starting out with about 30 minutes but be aware it can take up to 2-3 hours.
-Just keep an eye, and check on it every 20-30 minutes.
+Just keep an eye on it and check on it every 20-30 minutes.
 When the play-dough becomes solid and hard, it’s ready to pull out.
 Let it cool, and then you’re good to go!

 P.S.
 I totally recommend putting a piece of parchment paper down on the cookie sheet before you put the playdough on to bake.